nitrictech/docs/docs/reference/csharp/v0/storage/bucket-file-read.md

 ---
-title: bucket.file.get()
+title: bucket.file.read()
-description: Get the contents of a file from a bucket.
+description: Read the contents of a file from a bucket.
 ---

-Get the contents of a file from a bucket.
+Read the contents of a file from a bucket.

 ```csharp
 using Nitric.Sdk;